amariwan/amariwan/README.md

 <p style="font-size:16px">👨🏻‍🎓 I am currently studying in osz teltow;<br>😊 I'm a lifelong learner;<br>⚡ Fun fact: I like to Singing Rap 🎧 , And Read Books 📕 About Security & Hacking And I love Play Independent games 🎮;<br>👯 I’m looking to collaborate on open source or any commercial project;<br>💬 Ask me about anything, I am happy to help;

 ## What I like:

 I love coding in python for many reasons.
 Here are some:

 * Simple syntax
 * Ability to do a lot with just a few lines of code
 * Makes automization really easy
 I also like listening to music while coding.
-It helps me relax
-and (or) concentrate a lot.
-I need to be organized all the time so I usually have most of my day written
-down somewhere so that I don't get lost in my thought - this kind of means I like
+It helps me relax and concentrate a lot.
+I need to be organized all the time so I usually have most of my day written down somewhere so that I don't get lost in my thought - this kind of means I like being organized?
-being organized?

 I also like coding in Python because:

 * Python Excels at Speedy Development
 * Python has powerful primitives
 * Python liest sich wie ausführbarer Pseudocode
 * Build a Video Game

 🏆 Github Status